Continue advising on a US$1 billion real estate dispute from new offices in Hong Kong and Shenzhen

 |Lawyers sitting as arbitrator||2|

-Based in Beijing and Shanghai, Hui Zhong Law Firm was founded in 2013 as one of the first Chinese law firms to specialise in dispute resolution and has significant experience in the field thanks to its senior partners.
+Based in Beijing and Shanghai, Hui Zhong Law Firm was founded in 2013 as one of the first Chinese law firms to specialise in dispute resolution and has significant experience in the field.

-The international arbitration practice, comprising 10 partners, is led by Beijing-based co-founders Xinguang Cao and Ning Fei.
-Cao, who previously served as partner of another Chinese law firm for 21 years, was one of the first ever arbitrators appointed by CIETAC.
-Fei led the dispute resolution group at Jun He Law Office for five years and worked at CIETAC’s secretariat.
+The practice, comprising 15 partners, consultants and counsel, is led by co-founders Xinguang Cao and Ning Fei in Beijing.
+Cao, who served as senior partner of Haiwen & Partners for 21 years, was one of the first arbitrators appointed by the China International Economic and Trade Arbitration Commission (CIETAC).
+Fei led the dispute resolution group at Jun He Law Office for five years and worked at the CIETAC’s secretariat.

-Senior consultant Shengchang Wang is the former vice chairman and secretary general of CIETAC who was controversially imprisoned after being part of a tribunal that ruled against Chinese interests in the PepsiCo arbitration, a major Sino-western dispute of the 2000s.
+Senior consultant Shengchang Wang is the former vice chairman and secretary general of CIETAC who was controversially imprisoned for being part of a tribunal that ruled against Chinese interests in the PepsiCo arbitration, a major Sino-Western dispute of the 2000s.
 The episode made Wang a champion of the arbitral community.

-The firm often serves as co-counsel of choice for other international law firms on the GAR 100, such as Clifford Chance, Freshfields Bruckhaus Deringer and Herbert Smith Freehills.
+Hui Zhong opened offices in Hong Kong and Shenzhen in 2020.
+The firm played a significant part in drafting amendments to the Shenzhen Court of International Arbitration (SCIA) rules, including its authority to hear investor-state cases and to administer cases under UNCITRAL rules.
+The firm often serves as co-counsel for other international law firms on the GAR 100, such as Clifford Chance, Freshfields Bruckhaus Deringer and Herbert Smith Freehills.

 Who uses it?